Massacres during the Greek War of Independence: Aegean Islands

 The Turks and Egyptians ravaged several Greek islands during the Greek Revolution, including those of Samothrace (1821), Chios (1822), Kos, Rhodes, Kasos and Psara (1824).
 The massacre of Samothrace occurred on September 1, 1821, where a Turkish fleet under the Kapudan Pasha Nasuhzade Ali Pasha killed most of the male population, took the women and children to slavery and burned down their homes.
 The Chios Massacre of 1822 became one of the most notorious occurrences of the war.
+It is estimated that up to 100,000 Chiots were killed or enslaved during the massacre, while 20,000 escaped as refugees.
 Mehmet Ali, the Pasha of Egypt, dispatched his fleet to Kasos and on May 27, 1824 killed the population.
-A few weeks later, the fleet under Koca Hüsrev Mehmed Pasha destroyed the population of Psara.
+A few weeks later, Koca Hüsrev Mehmed Pasha's fleet massacred the population of Psara.

 Central Greece

 Shortly after Lord Byron's death in 1824, the Turks arrived to besiege the Greeks once more at Missolonghi.
 Turkish commander Reşid Mehmed Pasha was joined by Ibrahim Pasha, who crossed the Gulf of Corinth, and during the early part of 1826, Ibrahim had more artillery and supply brought in.
 However, his men were unable to storm the walls, and in 1826, following a one-year siege, Turkish-Egyptian forces conquered the city on Palm Sunday, and exterminated almost its entire population.
 The attack increased support for the Greek cause in western Europe, with Eugène Delacroix depicting the massacre in his painting Greece Expiring on the Ruins of Missolonghi.